-The time is now to step up
+The time to step up is now

 There is no time like the present as they say, but are we already too late?
 Ginger Homan, Chair of IABC and the IABC Foundation, our research partner, suggests we have a choice and must choose wisely to step up now as advisors to our organizations.

 “Too many of us seem to be waiting for our leadership team to bring this topic up.
 As advisors, we need always to be exploring what is on the horizon and take that to our leaders.

 This research is a wakeup call to those who think artificial intelligence will not impact them or will be of little concern.
 As advisors, how should our organisations respond to AI?
 How should we incorporate it into our business model and what do we need to do to prepare employees?